 Application Details

-• Which office you are applying for, choosing from Professor (Grade 12), Professor (Grade 11), Associate Professor (Grade 10) or Clinical Professor.
+- Which office you are applying for, choosing from Professor (Grade 12), Clinical Professor, Professor (Grade 11) or Associate Professor (Grade 10).

-• If you are applying for an Associate Professorship (Grade 10), you must indicate whether you want your application to be evaluated by reference to Option 1 weighting (research-weighted) or Option 2 weighting (teaching-weighted).
+- If you are applying for an Associate Professorship (Grade 10), you must indicate whether you want your application to be evaluated by reference to Option 1 weighting (research-weighted) or Option 2 weighting (teaching-weighted).
 These options are explained in more detail in the Scoring section.
-You are advised to discuss this issue with your Head of Institution and/or CV mentor.
+You are advised to discuss this with your Head of Institution and/or CV mentor prior to applying.

-• If you are applying for a Professorship (Grade 12), Professorship (Grade 11) or a Clinical Professorship, you will be asked to provide the proposed title for your Professorship/Clinical Professorship, should your application for promotion be successful.
-Your title should be relevant to your field, and you should discuss and agree the proposed title with your Head of Institution before submitting your application.
+- If you are applying for a Professorship (Grade 12), Clinical Professorship or a Professorship (Grade 11), you will be asked to provide the proposed title for your Professorship/Clinical Professorship, should your application for promotion be successful.
+Your title should be relevant to your field, and you must discuss and agree the proposed title with your Head of Institution before submitting your application.

-• You will be asked if your application is interdisciplinary/cross-departmental.
-If you believe your application is, please ensure your personal statement explains the interdisciplinary/cross-departmental nature of your work and indicates those institutions which your work mostly concerns.
+- You will be asked if your application is multidisciplinary.
+If you believe your application is, please ensure your personal statement explains the multidisciplinary nature of your work and indicates those institutions which your work mostly concerns.

-• You will be asked if you believe that contextual factors and/or COVID impact factors should be taken into consideration when evaluating your application.
+- You will be asked if you believe that contextual factors should be taken into consideration when evaluating your application.
 More details on this can be found in the Personal Statement section.

 Personal Details